vkostyanetsky/kostyanetsky.me/index.md

 Currently, I'm working on [FirstBIT ERP](https://firstbit.ae).
 It is a company management system (sales, purchasing, production, human resources, accounting, you know this stuff) designed for the United Arab Emirates.

 I live in Tbilisi.
 Married, raising a daughter.
-Secretly have a passion for cycling and video games.
+Secretly have a passion for walking and video games.